-You should read the following discussion and analysis of our financial condition and results of operations together with the information contained within "Selected Consolidated Financial Data" and our audited consolidated financial statements, including the notes thereto, included in this prospectus.
+You should read the following discussion and analysis of our financial condition and results of operations together with the information contained within "Selected Consolidated Financial Data" and our audited consolidated financial statements and unaudited condensed consolidated interim financial statements, including the notes thereto, included in this prospectus.
 The following discussion is based on our financial information prepared in accordance with IFRS as issued by the IASB included within this prospectus, which might differ in material respects from generally accepted accounting principles in other jurisdictions.
 The following discussion includes forward-looking statements that involve risks, uncertainties and assumptions.
 Our actual results may differ materially from those anticipated in these forward-looking statements as a result of many factors, including but not limited to those described under "Risk Factors" and elsewhere in this prospectus.